salesforce/sa11y/packages/jest/README.md

 -   This makes the `toBeAccessible` API available for the tests only in that specific test module where `registerSa11yMatcher()` is invoked.

+## ⚠ Caution

+-   **async**: `toBeAccessible` **must** be invoked with `async/wait` or `Promise` or the equivalent supported asynchronous method in your environment
+    -   Not invoking it async would result in incorrect results e.g. no issues reported even when the page is not accessible
+-   **color-contrast**: Color-contrast check is disabled for Jest tests as it is [doesn't work in JSDOM](https://github.com/dequelabs/axe-core/issues/595)
+    -   If you need to check for color-contrast please use a real browser to test e.g. using [`@sa11y/wdio`](https://github.com/salesforce/sa11y/tree/master/packages/wdio#readme)

 ## Usage

--   **WARNING**: `toBeAccessible` **must** be invoked with `async/wait` or `Promise` or the equivalent supported asynchronous method in your environment
-    -   Not invoking it async would result in incorrect results e.g. no issues reported even when the page is not accessible
 -   `toBeAccessible` can either be invoked on the entire `document` (JSDOM) or on a specific HTML element to check for accessibility

 ```javascript